nuroflux™

 - For an oxygen-starved brain, every second counts

-When a loved one suffered multiple strokes in between CT scans, we were desperate to know why these strokes were not detected.
+When a loved one suffered multiple secondary strokes in between CT scans, we were desperate to know why these strokes were not detected.

 There is currently no device for the continuous monitoring of brain activity and brain blood flow in between CT scans.